Mithu2409/Zomato-Analysis/README.md

-# Zomato-Analysis
+# Zomato Analysis
-This project analyzes Zomato restaurant data to understand customer preferences, restaurant performance, and market trends.
-Using Python and data visualization tools, the project transforms raw restaurant and rating data into actionable insights that can help food delivery platforms, restaurant owners..
+## Project-Objective
+- To analyze Zomato restaurant data to uncover trends in customer preferences, pricing, and restaurant performance.
+To clean, transform, and visualize the dataset for meaningful insights that support data-driven decision-making.
+To create clear dashboards and analytical reports that help stakeholders understand key KPIs and business patterns.